Ichi the Witch: World-Hater and the Seven Stars

-Hitsugi is a Majik who is one of the Seven Stars working directly under World-Hater.
+Hitsugi is the Reverser Majik (背反の魔法, Haihan no Mahō) who is one of the Seven Stars working directly under World-Hater.
 He infiltrates the association by disguising himself as a waiter during Ichi's debutante party to deliver a message from World-Hater to Jikishirone.
-He bears resentment for humanity, believing that they are corrupting and enslaving Majiks, and so work together with World-Hater believing his master will annihilate humanity and free all Majiks.
-He has the ability to reflect a magic by exposing them to the eyes on his tongue.
+He bears resentment for humanity, believing that they are corrupting and enslaving Majiks, and so work together with World-Hater, believing his master will annihilate humanity and free all Majiks.
+During Team Desscaras' mission on Chronostasis, he was acquired by Desscaras.
+He has the ability to reflect a magic by exposing them to the eyes on his tongue and also reanimating corpses as zombies.
 In his true form, he has a head of a human, a body of a lion and a tail of a fish.
+His trial requires a witch to kill 10,000 lives.